Ducks and Geese

 - Poultry Grading and Certification Programs, Agricultural Marketing Service (AMS), USDA - Provides grading and certification services for chickens, turkeys, ducks, geese, guineas, pigeons and shell eggs, including process verification.

-- Poultry-Small Farm Flock, University of Minnesota Extension, 2008 - Provides a quick overview of small farm poultry markets.
+- Poultry-Small Farm Flock, University of Maryland - Provides a quick overview of small farm poultry markets.

 - U.S. Poultry and Egg Association - This trade association represents the entire poultry industry, including producers of broilers, turkeys, ducks, eggs and breeding stock, as well as allied companies.